Short-Term Mission Trip – Seed Weeks 2018

 1) Why do we need pre-trip training sessions?

-Training sessions before the trip will not only prepare participants for the type of ministry they’ll be engaged in during Seed Weeks, but also create a time for teams to thoughtfully discuss expectations, bond as a team, and pray together.
+Training sessions before the short-term mission trip will not only prepare participants for the type of ministry they’ll be engaged in during Seed Weeks, but also create a time for teams to thoughtfully discuss expectations, bond as a team, and pray together.

 2) What does a typical outreach day look like?